-Afterward, work your way back to the French Quarter to catch the Downtown Irish Club Parade, which meanders in from the Bywater neighborhood, beginning at 6 pm.
+On St. Pat’s proper the Downtown Irish Club Parade meanders into the French Quarter from the Bywater neighborhood, beginning at 6 pm.
 Similar to a second line, the parade stops at several different bars along the way before hitting Bourbon Street.

 Not here for St. Patrick’s Day?
 Not to worry.
 There are still lots of parades and parties before—and after—to enjoy.

-St. Patrick’s Day the Italian celebration of St. Joseph’s Day (March 19) overlap, which is why you'll see tuxedo-attired gentlemen engage French Quarter crowds March 10 during the Italian-American St. Joseph's Parade.
-The two nationalities meet in nearby Metairie, March 18 for the Louisiana Irish-Italian Parade, while the St. Bernard Irish Italian Islenos Parade in neighboring Chalmette triples the fun April 14 with 43 floats, 1,500 riders and 300,000 pounds of produce.
+St. Patrick’s Day and the Italian celebration of St. Joseph’s Day (March 19) overlap, which is why you’ll see tuxedo-attired gentlemen engage French Quarter crowds March 23 during the Italian-American St. Joseph’s Parade.
+The two nationalities meet in nearby Metairie, March 24 for the Louisiana Irish-Italian Parade, while the St. Bernard Irish Italian Islenos Parade in neighboring Chalmette triples the fun April 6 with 42 floats, more than 1,000 riders and 400,000 pounds of produce.

 Missing St. Patrick’s season altogether?
 There are plenty of ways to get your Irish on year-round.
-Traditional-yet-elevated is found at the Irish House; the Erin Rose is all about frozen Irish coffee; and Finn McCool's is the place to catch a football or rugby game over a pint of Guinness.
-The Irish Cultural Museum provides weekly live entertainment, along with educational exhibits.
-And be sure to check out stunning St. Alphonsus Church, which has served as a community gathering ground and an important part of Irish history in New Orleans since the 1840s.
+The Erin Rose is your source for frozen Irish coffee; Finn McCool’s is the place to catch a football or rugby game over a pint of Guinness; and be sure to check out stunning St. Alphonsus Church, which has served as a community gathering ground and an important part of Irish history in New Orleans since the 1840s.